1 College and Main

 - Complete an admissions interview.

-- Candidates without previous college credit can petition for acceptance to the University.
-The candidate will need to demonstrate academic ability and achievement through work experience, specialized training, certifications, military service, or other experiential learning.
-The petition for admission must include a resume that details successful learning from informal or non-collegiate sponsored instruction.
+- Candidates without previous college credit will need to demonstrate academic ability and achievement through work experience, specialized training, certifications, military service, or other experiential learning.
+The application for admission must include a resume that details successful learning from informal or non-collegiate sponsored instruction.

 Types of Admission